 It’s currently unknown how long the series will run for, but it could be anything upwards of six to eight weeks, given how long previous instalments have been.

 understands the current uncertainty has prompted producers to concentrate on a bumper series in the summer, rather than two across 2021.

 Why was Love Island cancelled?

-Unfortunately, Love Island’s summer series was cancelled on account of the coronavirus pandemic, as travel restrictions and social distancing meant a dating show abroad wasn’t feasible.
+Unfortunately, Love Island’s previous summer series was cancelled on account of the coronavirus pandemic, as travel restrictions and social distancing meant a dating show abroad wasn’t feasible.